dineshba/website/content/posts/kubernetesusers.md

 #### Can we use CA method to authenticate machines to talk to kubernetes ?
 - Yes we can do it
-- But, it is very difficult to invalidate the CA certificate.
-So if cert is leaked, in order to invalidate, we have to reset CA authority in master and change all the CA certificates.
+- Same as discussed above.
+Difficult to invalidate the certificate.

 ####  Then how we can give permission for machine/process/bot to talk to kubernetes ?
 - We have another type of special user called `ServiceAccount`